 Salespeople need to wear many hats during their workday while demonstrating perfect customer service to every last shopper.

-You can spot and recruit these dream employees by requiring 11 must-have skills for a sales associate job during your hiring process.
-After reading this guide, store owners and salespeople will have a better understanding of the most vital sales associate skills and how to improve on them.
+You can spot and recruit these ideal employees by requiring 11 must-have skills for a sales associate job during your hiring process.
+After reading this guide, store owners and salespeople will have a better understanding of the most vital sales associate skills and how to improve them.

 1. Communication skills